code-warrior/examples--game-design--mwd-230--uhart--fall-2019/processing-from-the-terminal/README.md

 }
 ```

-3. Save it, then quite The Terminal
+3. Save it, then quite The Terminal.
-4. To use it, run `processing PATH-TO-SKETCH-FOLDER`
+4. To use it, run `processing PATH_TO_SKETCH_FOLDER`.
+For example, if you had a sketch called `my_sketch` on the Desktop, you would navigate to the Desktop in The Terminal, then type `processing my_sketch`.

 ## Windows (Cygwin)

+The install procedure is exactly like the macOS instructions, except the code below is slightly different.

 ```bash
 processing () {